apache/turbine-archetypes/README.md

 ## Contributing

 Please feel free to contribute.
 We are always happy to encourage new committers to the project.

+The Apache Software foundation requires that any contributor has signed the ICLA (Individual Contributor License Agreement).

+Find an overview, more information and how-tos [here](http://www.apache.org/licenses/contributor-agreements.html#clas).

 ## Authors